Eva Mendes: Public image

 Many media outlets have cited her as one of the world's most beautiful Latin women, and she has been often considered a sex symbol.
 She once embraced that status, saying it was "partially self-created ...
 I think at times I play up my sexiness.
 And there's times where I don't", though she does not let it interfere with her film work: "I like it when it doesn't limit my career.
 It's a part of my life, but on a secondary plane".
 Nevertheless, her professional trajectory throughout the 2000s tended to gravitate towards parts that relied heavily on her looks.
 She has not appeared in a film since 2014.

 Mendes ranked 54th, 12th, 7th, 7th, and 11th in Maxim magazine's Hot 100 issue in 2002, 2005, 2007, 2008, and 2010 respectively, and appeared several times on the cover.
 She also ranked 80th, 23rd and 44th in FHM magazine's "100 Sexiest Women in the World" supplement in 2004, 2005, 2006.
 She was voted number four in the 2008 edition, and number one in the 2009 edition, of AskMen.com's Top 99 Most Desirable Women.
 People also named her one of 2011's Most Beautiful at Every Age.

 Personal life

 Mendes began dating music producer George Augusto in 2002.
 They broke up in 2011.

 In 2008, she entered the Cirque Lodge Rehabilitation Centre in Utah to address a dependency problem related to drugs including alcohol.

 In September 2011, she began dating Ryan Gosling, shortly after they filmed The Place Beyond the Pines together.
 They have two daughters, born in 2014 and 2016.

 When asked in a 2022 interview if she and Gosling had married, Mendes said that "I like to keep it all mysterious".
+In another 2022 interview, she referred to Gosling as her husband.

 Mendes is a pescetarian for ethical and health reasons.
 She also practices Transcendental Meditation.